Florida Circumnavigational Saltwater Paddling Trail

 oceanside resorts and motels in Key West.

-taxis, or your own two feet, can take you to numerous museums,
+Buses or taxis, or your own two feet, can take you to numerous museums,

 restaurants and other attractions.
 Don’t miss the sunset celebration at

 Mallory Square, where people-watching is an added bonus.

 10. Boyd’s Key West Campground to Fort Zachary Taylor Historic State

 Cruise along several scenic beaches, such as the renowned Smathers

 Beach.
 You may want to stop

 for a photo at the southernmost point in the continental United States,

 identified by a huge red-topped metal marker just past South Beach.
 The

 Zachary Taylor Historic State Park.
 You can land at a kayak launch